 Families should be sure to explore the maze of streets.
 My kids were instantly reminded of Venice as we got ourselves lost in the alleyways eventually stumbling upon a tiny shop selling churros y chocolate.
 Of course, a stop for fried Spanish donuts with chocolate dipping sauce was an obligatory cultural lesson for the kiddos!

-El Torcal de Antequera – An Easy Day Trip from Seville, Córdoba, or Granada
+El Torcal de Antequera – A Beautiful Stop When Traveling from Seville to Granada

 The rocks of El Torcal remind me of the formations found across America’s Southwest.
 Do you see it too?
 You can’t tell from the pictures, but these rocks are perched high on a mountain above the city of Antequera.
-El Torcal and Antequera are an easy day trip from Granda, Seville, or Córdoba.
-Each city is about 1-2 hours away by car.
+El Torcal and Antequera are an easy stop when traveling from Seville to Granada.
 A drive on the winding road to reach to rock formations of El Torcal and its hiking trails is an experience in itself!
 When we visited mid-March, snow was still in the shadows on the ground.
 Families are rewarded with views of the Mediterranean Sea and cities below after the somewhat treacherous, certainly nerve-wracking drive.

 There are only a few hiking trails at the top of El Torcal.
 Few were braving the longer trails on a March day with windchill temperatures hovering near freezing.
 During the summer months, tourists looking to catch a cool breeze are rewarded up at El Torcal.
 Be aware of the likely crowds jockeying for the limited parking spaces at the trailhead by the visitor center.

 While exploring Andalusia, we stayed at Villa Complejo Rural el Molinillo.
-It is out in the middle of orchards by a reservoir well off the beaten path, definitely rural but also beautiful.
+It is out in the middle of orchards by a reservoir well off the beaten path when driving in Spain from Seville to Granada, definitely rural but also beautiful.

 The Alcazaba, a Moorish fortress built in the 14th Century, sits atop the hills in the Andalusian city of Antequera, 30 minutes from El Torcal.
-A visit to Antequera and it’s Alcazaba can easily be combined with a hike at El Torcal as a day trip from any of the cities in the region.
+A visit to Antequera and its Alcazaba can easily be combined with a hike at El Torcal as a day trip from any of the cities in the region.
+It is an easy stop when driving in Spain from Seville to Granada.
 The entrance fee to the Alcazaba includes an audio tour, available in multiple languages including English.
 My kids have grown to appreciate audio tours as they love the technology and having something to do as we visit a historic site.
 Personally, I like the fact that we can skip spots along the way as the children begin to tire of listening.